-The Group has exposure to the following risks arising from financial instruments:
+The Group has exposure to the following risks arising from financial instruments

-a) Credit risk;
+- a) Credit risk

-b) Liquidity risk; and
+- b) Liquidityrisk; and

-c) Market risk
+- c) Market risk

-i.
-Credit risk

 Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations resulting in a financial loss to the Group.
 Credit risk encompasses both the direct risk of default and the risk of deterioration of credit worthiness as well as concentration risks.
-Credit risk arises principally from trade receivables, advances, security deposits, cash and cash equivalents and deposits with banks.
+Credit risk arises principally from trade receivables, advances, security deposits, cash and cash equivalents and deposits with banks b.
+Trade receivables